Quasianalyticity, uncertainty, and integral transforms on higher grassmannians: Overview

-We remark that Theorem \ref{thm:cosine} fails for the kernel of the cosine transform: there are elements in $\Ker(\Cos)$ supported in any given open set.
+We remark that Theorem \ref{thm:cosine} is false for the kernel of the cosine transform: there are elements in $\Ker(\Cos)$ supported in any open set.
 This is explained in section \ref{sec:discussion}.

+Recall that Aleksandrov's projection theorem \cite{aleksandrov} asserts that a centrally-symmetric convex body in $\R^n$ is uniquely determined by the $k$-volumes of its orthogonal projections to all $k$-dimensional subspaces, for any $1\leq k\leq n-1$.
+An immediate corollary of Theorem \ref{thm:cosine} in geometric tomography is a sharpening of Aleksandrov's theorem. \begin{Corollary} Fix $2\leq k\leq n-2$, and let $U\subset\Gr_k(\R^n)$ be a neighborhood of $\Xi^k$.
+A centrally-symmetric convex body $K\subset\R^n$ of dimension at least $k+1$ is then uniquely determined by its projection function $f_K(E)=\vol_k(P_E(K))$, $E\in U$. \end{Corollary} Previous works on sharpening Aleksandrov's theorem, concerning projections to a subset of hyperplanes, appeared in \cite{grinberg_quinto, schneider_polytopes_projections, schneider_weil_polytopes, schneider_brightness}.
+Extension to the non-symmetric setting appeared e.g. in \cite{goodey_schneider_weil_determination_projection, goodey_schneider_weil_directed}.

-We apply Theorem \ref{thm:cosine} to convex valuation theory.
-Recall that the space of translation-invariant valuations $\Val(\R^n)$ consists of finitely-additive, translation-invariant measures on compact convex sets which are moreover continuous with respect to the Hausdorff distance.
+We can also apply Theorem \ref{thm:cosine} to convex valuation theory.
+Recall that the space of translation-invariant valuations $\Val(\R^n)$ consists of finitely-additive, translation-invariant measures on compact convex sets which are moreover continuous with respect to the Hausdorff metric.
 Let $\Val_k^+(\R^n)$ denote the subspace of even, $k$-homogeneous valuations.

 Klain's injectivity theorem \cite{klain_even} asserts that $\phi\in \Val_k^+(\R^n)$ is uniquely determined by its restrictions to all $k$-dimensional linear subspaces.
 Theorem \ref{thm:cosine} implies that one can disregard any compact subset of subspaces inside $\Sigma^k$, as follows.